 - Severity (fatal, injury, property damage only)

-- type of crashes, when relevant to the project
+- type of crashes and how they are relevant to the project

 - contributing factors that are relevant to the project (i.e. light conditions, weather, road condition, impaired driving, vehicle failure, etc.)